OPTIC: A trial built with an optimized dosing strategy to manage tolerability without compromising efficacy1

 Patient characteristics at entry of OPTIC.

-ICLUSIG demonstrated response rates (≤1% BCR::ABL1IS) at 12 months, irrespective of mutation status2
+ICLUSIG demonstrated response rates (≤1% BCR::ABL1IS) at 12 months, regardless of mutation status.
+The median duration of follow-up for the total population was 32 months (range, 1-57)1, 2

 Results from OPTIC demonstrate a benefit in a highly-resistant CP-CML population across dosing cohorts.
 However, optimal benefit:risk outcomes occurred in the cohort with a 45 mg starting dose that reduced to 15 mg upon achievement of ≤1% BCR::ABL1IS.1 The recommended starting dose is 45 mg orally once daily with a reduction to 15 mg orally once daily upon achievement of ≤1% BCR::ABL1IS.
 Patients with loss of response can re-escalate the dose of ICLUSIG to a previously tolerated dose of 30 mg or 45 mg orally once daily.2